It's Not Over Yet

 "Well, the renegade anyway."
 Finn replied.

-"You work for the same person as Terra?"
+"Wait, you work for the same person as Jan'Ce?"
 Jake asked curiously.

 Katt and Rico exchanged glances.